All posts

 12 November 2025 · 8 min read

-AfroNation Portugal 2026 runs July 3–5 at Praia Da Rocha Beach in Portimão.
-If you're travelling from the UK, planning ahead makes the difference between a stressful scramble and a seamless trip.
+AfroNation Portugal 2026 runs July 3–5 at Praia Da Rocha Beach in Portimao.
+If you're travelling from the UK, getting the logistics sorted early makes the difference between a stressful scramble and an easy trip.
 Here's the practical guide.
+For festival basics before you book, the complete AfroNation Portugal 2026 guide covers dates, tickets, and the lineup.

-Faro International Airport is the closest airport to Portimão.
-The journey from Faro to Portimão takes around 45 minutes by bus or 40 minutes by taxi.
+Faro International Airport is the closest airport to Portimao.
+Faro to Portimao takes around 45 minutes by bus or 40 minutes by taxi.

 Book flights as early as possible.
 July is peak Algarve season and prices spike.
 Flights from London to Faro during festival week can sell out months in advance.